How To Soundproof and Clean a Campervan

 It’s worth keeping the floor and plywood if it’s in good condition as it can be reused in the van.
 You can also use the wood as templates for any new wood that needs replacing e.g. the doors on the back panels (should there be any).

-If the wood is in poor condition then it’s worth replacing it, especially if it’s gotten wet as the last thing you want is to encourage any damp or mould build up further down the line.
+If the wood is in poor condition then it’s worth replacing it, especially if it’s got wet as the last thing you want is to encourage any damp or mould build up further down the line.
 You can get full kits from places like here: Ebay- LWB Sprinter Plywood Lining Kit.

 Should you take the Bulkhead out of a Campervan?

 Leaving the bulk head in has worked really well as as we benefit from the extra wall which we attached the kitchen units too.
 By closing the gap off with a insulated fabric panel at night or during the day we can shut off the cab which makes a massive temperature difference.
 The cab is either a freezer in the winter or a furnace in the summer so it becomes a really important thing to regulate the temperature.
+This is definitely something we will be doing in our future builds as it's worked so well.

 Step 2: Cleaning the Campervan

 It’s amazing how dirty the vans can get so make sure you thoroughly clean every little nook and cranny insure.
-It’s also a really good way of checking for any rust or corrosion. if it’s rust then it needs cleaning and treating with metal treatment paint or welding if there are more serious patches.
+It’s also a really good way of checking for any rust or corrosion.
+If it’s rust then it needs cleaning and treating with metal treatment paint or welding if there are more serious patches.

 STEP 3: How to Remove and Treat Rust from you Campervan Conversion